Crime

 “If someone shows up at your door making claims about your water quality without City identifiers, do not let them in or trust their claims,” the city wrote.

-Similar scams have occurred within the last year in other SLO County cities, including Paso Robles, SLO and Arroyo Grande.
+Similar scams have occurred within the last year in other SLO County cities, including Paso Robles and SLO.

 Sadie Dittenber